Yemen: Contemporary Yemen

-Ali Abdullah Saleh became Yemen's first directly elected president in the 1999 presidential election, winning 96.2 per cent of the vote.
+Ali Abdullah Saleh became Yemen's first directly elected president in the 1999 presidential election, winning 96% of the vote.
 The only other candidate, Najeeb Qahtan Al-Sha'abi, was the son of Qahtan Muhammad al-Sha'abi, a former president of South Yemen.
 Though a member of Saleh's General People's Congress (GPC) party, Najeeb ran as an independent.

-In October 2000, 17 U.S. personnel died after a suicide attack on the U.S. naval vessel USS Cole in Aden, which was subsequently blamed on al-Qaeda.
+In October 2000, 17 U.S. personnel died after an al-Qaeda suicide attack on the U.S. naval vessel USS Cole in Aden.
 After the September 11 attacks on the United States, President Saleh assured U.S. President George W. Bush that Yemen was a partner in his War on Terror.
 In 2001, violence surrounded a referendum, which apparently supported extending Saleh's rule and powers.

-The Shia insurgency in Yemen began in June 2004 when dissident cleric Hussein Badreddin al-Houthi, head of the Zaidi Shia sect, launched an uprising against the Yemeni government.
+The Houthi insurgency in Yemen began in June 2004 when dissident cleric Hussein Badreddin al-Houthi, head of the Zaidi Shia sect, launched an uprising against the Yemeni government.
 The Yemeni government alleged that the Houthis were seeking to overthrow it and to implement Shī'ite religious law.
-The rebels counter that they are "defending their community against discrimination" and government aggression.
+The rebels countered that they were "defending their community against discrimination" and government aggression.
 In 2005, at least 36 people were killed in clashes across the country between police and protesters over rising fuel prices.

-In the 2006 presidential election, held on 20 September, Saleh won with 77.2% of the vote.
-His main rival, Faisal bin Shamlan, received 21.8%.
+In the 2006 presidential election, Saleh won with 77% of the vote.
+His main rival, Faisal bin Shamlan, received 22%.
 Saleh was sworn in for another term on 27 September.

-A suicide bomber killed eight Spanish tourists and two Yemenis in the province of Marib in July 2007.
+A suicide bomber killed eight Spanish tourists and two Yemenis in the Marib Governorate in July 2007.
 A series of bomb attacks occurred on police, official, diplomatic, foreign business, and tourism targets in 2008.
 Car bombings outside the U.S. embassy in Sana'a killed 18 people, including six of the assailants in September 2008.
 In 2008, an opposition rally in Sana'a demanding electoral reform was met with police gunfire.

-Social hierarchy

-There is a system of social stratification in Yemen that was officially abolished at the creation of the Republic of Yemen in 1962 but, in practice, this system has not disappeared and Yemeni society is still organized around hierarchical ranks.
-The difference between ranks is manifested by descent and occupation and is consolidated by marriages between people of the same ranks.

-There are five status groups.
-At the top of hierarchy, there are the religious elites, also called sada.
-These are then followed by the strata of judges (quad).
-The third hierarchical status is the qaba’il, who are the peasants who belong to tribes and who live mainly from agriculture and trading.
-The fourth group is called the mazayanah.
-This group is composed of people who had no land and provide different kinds of services such as butchers and craftsmen.
-Finally, at the bottom of the hierarchy are the slaves (a’bid) and even further below them Al-Akhdam, which means servants.